SmileyChris/django-countries/README.rst

 Custom forms
 ============

-If you want to use the countries in a custom form, use the following custom field to ensure the translatable strings for the country choices are left lazy until the widget renders:
+If you want to use the countries in a custom form, use the model field's custom form field to ensure the translatable strings for the country choices are left lazy until the widget renders:

   .. code:: python

-    from django_countries.fields import LazyTypedChoiceField
+    from django_countries.fields import CountryField

     class CustomForm(forms.Form):
-        country = LazyTypedChoiceField(choices=countries)
+        country = CountryField().formfield()

+Use ``CountryField(blank=True)`` for non-required form fields, and ``CountryField(blank_label='(Select country)')`` to use a custom label for the initial blank option.

 You can also use the CountrySelectWidget_ as the widget for this field if you want the flag image after the select box.